MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     1. Select the provider definition that you want to save the flow to.

     1. Copy the provider definition ID from the URL.
-This is the part of the URL ../id={example number}/.
+This part of the URL is ../id={example number}/.

     :::image type="content" source="media/definitionID.png" alt-text="Screenshot of how to find the provider definition ID.":::